Vijayanagara literature in Kannada: Veerashaiva writings

 The Veerashaiva writers were devotees of the Hindu god Shiva, his 25 forms, and the expositions of Shaivism.
 An important development in their literature during this period was the recasting the saints of the 12th century Veerashaiva movement (Basavanna, Allama Prabhu and others) as the protagonists of their writings.

 Bhima Kavi paved the way for the shatpadi metre tradition in his work Basavapurana (c.1369), a form first experimented with by the 12th century Hoysala poet Raghavanka.
 Bhima Kavi's work, a biography of Basavanna, is an important Veerashaiva purana.
 It was inspired by earlier biographies of Basavanna by the Hoysala poet Harihara (the author of the first biographical narrative poem of the protagonist's life called Basavaraja Ragale) and the Telugu writings of Palkuriki Somanatha of the 13th century.
 Bhima Kavi humbly acknowledges and eulogises his predecessors in a writing full of well-known personalities.

 The author starts with Basavanna's birth and weaves episodes of other famous sharanas (devotees of Hindu god Shiva)—such as Allama Prabhu—into his life history.
 Basavanna is depicted as a saintly person, a great devotee of Shiva, an incarnation of Nandi, a man of miracles and one with a mission, sent to re-establish the Veerashaiva faith on earth.
 The work is arranged into eight aswasas (divisions) containing sixty-one sandhis (chapters) and 3,621 verses.
 The narration includes stories of devotees of Shiva who overcame their egos.
 Apart from a few variations, the writings of Bhima Kavi and his predecessors are complementary.
 Two lost works of Bhima Kavi are the Bhimakaviswara Ragale and the Bhringidandaka.

 Chamarasa, Lakkanna Dandesa and Jakkanarya flourished under the patronage of King Deva Raya II.
 Chamarasa, champion of the Veerashaiva faith, was a rival of Kumara Vyasa in the court of King Deva Raya II.
 His magnum opus, the Prabhulinga Lile (1430) was a eulogy of 12th-century saint Allama Prabhu; it was translated into Telugu and Tamil language at the behest of his patron king, and later into the Sanskrit and Marathi languages.
 In the story, the saint is considered an incarnation of Hindu god Ganapathi while Parvati took the form of a princess of Banavasi.
 In stark contrast to Kumara Vyasa's war-torn epic, Chamarasa delivered a writing full of spirituality.
-A remark made by the poet in the writing, that his story is "not about ordinary mortals", implied that the Vaishnava epics the Ramayana and the Mahabharata were about mortals; this was evidence of rivalry between the two faiths.
+A remark made by the poet in the writing, that his story is "not about ordinary Sivatattva Ratnakara mortals", implied that the Vaishnava epics the Ramayana and the Mahabharata were about mortals; this was evidence of rivalry between the two faiths.